 Confusion with the system Not knowing the right people "I think a normal person walking in that has no idea about "If somebody doesn't know, they're just calling a number healthcare, I do believe it's difficult wherever you go.
-I'm off the street, it's a lot more difficult for them to seek in healthcare, so I have a little bit of knowledge on what to services.
-A lot of times it is if you know the right person do and I'm sometimes confused." that can call the right person to get you in."
+I'm off the street, it's a lot more difficult for them to seek in healthcare, so I have a little bit of knowledge on what to nealthcare, so I have a little bit of knowledge on what to services.
+A lot of times it is if you know the right persor do and I'm sometimes confused." that can call the right person to get you in."